 Every extension shall at all times be the property of the Cooperative, regardless of whether a deposit or contribution is made in aid of its construction.
 At the end of the period set forth in 402.1.2.1, any un-rebated portion of a deposit shall become a contribution in aid of construction and remain the property of the Cooperative.
 Any deposit shall not draw interest.

 401.2.
 LOCATION OF METER BASE

-All meter bases shall be located on Cooperative owned facilities and shall not be affixed to the side of a Member's dwelling or building.
+The Cooperative recommends all meter bases to be located on Cooperative owned facilities and not affixed to the side of a Member's dwelling or building.